Nemmeli: Festivals

 During the Tamil Month of "Vaigasi" in every year people celebrating "Vaigasi Vishagam" with full of happiness.
 The people pray the Goddess and tie a pole with ropes attached for carrying on shoulder gifts to a temple (KAVADI).
 This function is called as "KAVADI YEDUTHAL".
 In this Festival all the peoples comes from various place and meet together and tribute to god.

 Sports

-KABBBADI, CRICKET, VOLLEY BALL is an important sport's to the people of Nemmeli.
+Kabaddi, cricket and volleyball are important sports to the people of Nemmeli.

 There are various inter-village, as well as "Kabaddi " tournaments held in Nemmeli every year.